mkishi1221/mkishi1221.github.io/_includes/cv.md

 # Here’s a TL;DR on my career:

 I'm a product designer turned product manager and developer.
-I’ve led teams across the UK and Japan in software development, startup growth, and NLP solutions for major Japanese corporations.
+I’ve led teams in the UK and Japan and worked in customer-facing roles, delivering products for both early-stage startups and large enterprises.

 - I bring hands-on experience in product design, development, and team leadership, having guided products from early validation through to launch.
-I use fast, low-cost testing to uncover user needs, evaluate technical feasibility, and keep efforts aligned with business goals.
+I use fast, low-cost testing with customers to uncover user needs, evaluate technical feasibility, and keep efforts aligned with business goals.
 - I thrive on shaping complex, multidisciplinary products that require both technical depth and design sensibility.
 From machine translation to 3D visualization, I shift gears easily and contribute across a wide range of engineering and design challenges.
 - I care deeply about creating inclusive teams where people feel safe, supported, and empowered.
 That starts with understanding how individuals work, what they need, and how to help them grow together.